Skip to content

-Note that these promos codes work on for both NFL and college football.
-So no matter what action you want to dive into ahead of the 2023 football season, you can’t do any better than these offers!
+Note that these promos codes work on for both NFL and college football (as well as basketball, baseball, you name it).
+So no matter what action you want to dive into ahead of the 2024 football season, you can’t do any better than these offers!

 DraftKings College Football Promo

 This DraftKings college football promo will get you excited and is perfect to take advantage of ahead of the new season.
-The promo is simple.
-Make a $5 bet on any game.
-Then, receive a $200 bonus instantly.
-That’s it!
+The promo is simple: Make a $5 bet on any game and receive a $200 bonus instantly.

 DRAFTKINGS SPORTSBOOK